wundergraph/wundergraph/docs-website/src/pages/docs/tutorials/twitter-clone.md

 ## Basic Twitter Setup

 To focus more on the power of WunderGraph, we've taken care of the styling for you.
-Please mind this is a very basic twitter clone!
+Please keep in mind this is a very basic twitter clone for educational purposes!

 Open up your terminal and clone the community repo using: